Explore our data

-In addition to building and maintaining this web-based surveillance system, Colorado Tracking contributes data to the national network and makes information accessible to public health workers, policymakers, healthcare providers, environmental practitioners, and the general public.
+We strive to provide relevant, accurate and accessible data on environmental health hazards and related health impacts.
+Colorado Tracking builds and maintains this web-based surveillance system.
+In addition, we contribute data to the national network and make information accessible to public health workers, policymakers, healthcare providers, environmental practitioners, and the public.

 EnviroScreen is a powerful new mapping tool for environmental justice.
 This tool is one way Colorado addresses current and historic inequities.
 The mapping tool aims to:

 - Pinpoint areas that have a disproportionate burden of health and/or environmental harm.

 The summary of information provides an at-a-glance understanding of environmental exposures and health outcomes occurring in any county in Colorado.

 In 2022, three counties in Colorado installed air quality monitoring sensors to gather real-time data.
 The data collected was used to guide strategies for reducing exposure to harmful pollutants.

 Heavy metals, such as lead, are naturally found in soil.
 On October 1st, 2022 a Soil Screening, Health, Outreach, and Partnership (soilSHOP) event provided community members with free lead screenings of garden soil.

 In 2022, heat-related illness data was used to create an infographic and a new dashboard.
 These resources were shared with the public and stakeholders for education on heat-related illness and extreme heat.

 A statistical tool was developed to detect changes in the rates of blood lead levels in children.
 In April 2022, this tool identified a cluster of 114 high blood lead levels among 38 patients.